The-Marcy-Lab-School/7-0-2-assignment/README.md

     - [TODO 4](#todo-4)

-## Short Responses

-Do them first!

 ## Tech Checklist

+Like the last assignment, there are no tests.
+Instead, there are technical requirements that your application must meet which means you will need to test your own code!

-There are 10 tasks to complete and 2 bonuses.
+There are 10 tasks to complete and 3 bonuses.
+As you work, return to this README file and check off each task by putting an `x` inside of the brackets `[ ]`.

 Your goal is to meet at least 75% of these requirements to complete the assignment.
 But don't stop there!
 Shoot for 100%!